MrLuisAmador/SPF13-Vim_Commands/README.md

 #Spf13-Vim Keyboard Shortcuts

 This is my public reference of the keyboard shortcuts that will help you quickly be productive with spf13-vim.
-My goal is to be able to reference all of the popular shortcuts that we use with ‘Sublime Text’ and display how to do them with spf13-vim.
+My goal is to be able to reference all of the popular shortcuts that we use with *Sublime Text* and display how to do them with spf13-vim.
 FYI, All of this information can be attained by searching for the readme file of each installed plugin of spf13-vim.

 --------------------------------------------